 Throughout the project I put a lot of consideration into the messaging of the video.
 Since most of the video would be text-free, I had to revise my writing to ensure my message was conveyed to the audience.
 During this process I also decided to include a link to 350, an organization that connects people with grassroots movements in their area to fight for climate justice, at the end of my video.
 I felt that this went along well with the message of video, and helped provide viewers with an actionable next step.

 Once I had settled on a concept, I began thinking about the visual design of my video.
 My narrative had a main character, and I wanted to make sure that this character didn’t fall into outdated stereotypes for heroic fantasy figures (e.g. only white men)—if my message was that everyone can work together to a greater effect, I needed to also represent more people.
 It was also important to me that the character be either feminine or gender-ambiguous.
 While I wasn’t able to fully explore different character designs for my video due to the time restraints of the project, I tried to achieve these goals with the designs I decided to go with.

 I then created a rough animation of my storyboards in Photoshop to get a better sense of the pacing of the story.
 I had originally planned to animate the final video in After Effects, but after some tests I felt that the quality of my frame-by-frame animation better matched my overall designs and concept.

-I had originally envisioned the video as almost monochromatic, to reflect the brand color used for the Climate Action SDG.
-After creating a draft of the video, though, I decided to color the animation to better reflect mood of the narrative while still keeping the colors relatively limited and using earthy hues.
+I had originally designed the style video to heavily reflect the brand color used for the Climate Action SDG, making everything almost monochromatic.
+After creating a draft of the video & receiving feedback, I decided to color the animation to better reflect mood of the narrative while still keeping the colors relatively limited and using earthy hues.
 The final video is animated and colored in Photoshop, with text and some additional adjustments done in After Effects.